aws-samples/step-functions-workflows-collection/uml-statemachine/README.md

 ## Testing

-The AWS blog post <URL to be included> walks through how to test the `BlogBuySell` workflow.
+The AWS blog post -URL to be included- walks through how to test the `BlogBuySell` workflow.

 To test `ServiceRequest`, see [resources/ServiceRequest.md](resources/ServiceRequest.md).